Jewish National Fund: JNF collection boxes

 The boxes could take a variety of shapes and sizes.
-Some were paper made to fold flat like envelopes and able to contain only a small number of coins, some early American boxes were cylindrical, some German boxes were made of tin stamped into the shape of bound books.
+Some were paper-made to fold flat like envelopes and able to contain only a small number of coins, some early American boxes were cylindrical, some German boxes were made of tin stamped into the shape of bound books.

 Israel issued postage stamps bearing the image of the blue box in 1983, 1991, and 1993 for the JNF's 90th anniversary.

 Controversies

 Transparency

-T'ruah has expressed concerns that the JNF is not transparent about where their funds go and that the organization may be subsidizing projects in West Bank settlements.
-The organization's chief executive later acknowledged that JNF does fund projects within settlements.
+T'ruah has expressed concerns that the JNF is not transparent about where their funds go and that the organisation may be subsidizing projects in West Bank settlements.
+The organisation chief executive later acknowledged that JNF does fund projects within settlements.
 A review of their tax filing from 2014 led Rabbi Jill Jacobs of T'ruah to estimate that about $600,000 of the $27.2 million in grants by JNF-USA went to support settlements.
 In 2021, JNF announced that it would change its policy and subsidize Israeli settlements in the West Bank.
 However, the necessary vote of the board was delayed indefinitely in April after opposition from members and supporters abroad.

-Israeli lawmakers have sought, unsuccessfully, to allow the State Comptroller to examine the books of the organization to determine whether the group's funds were being spent appropriately.
+Israeli lawmakers have sought, unsuccessfully, to allow the State Comptroller to examine the books of the organisation to determine whether the group's funds were being spent appropriately.